 The Girona Flower Festival (Temps de Flors)

 It seems like such a quaint throwback – an entire city decorated with flowers to celebrate Spring.
 Cities around the world observe this tradition and Spain is no exception.
-The Girona Flower Festival (Temps de Flors) taking center stage each May.
+The Girona Flower Festival (Temps de Flors) takes center stage each May.
 It’s an easy day trip from nearby Barcelona.
 Yet, the experienced, been-there-seen-it-all world traveler in me had a few lingering doubts.
-Still, the hype eventually motivated me to check it out, albeit alone.
+The hype eventually motivated me to check it out, albeit alone.
 While I would typically go with friends on a day trip like this, my well-honed traveler’s instinct told me the Temps de Flors festival would be better alone, moving at my own pace, and observing the beauty in silence.

 Getting to Girona

 What began in 1954 as a small flower contest held in the Resting Room of Girona’s Municipal Theater has turned into an international festival, attracting visitors from all over the world.
 The original event in 1954 had such a great response that the contest kept growing and expanding out to larger rooms, more spaces and courtyards throughout the city.
 Finally, in 1979 the Association of Friends of Flowers and Gardens officially organized the Temps de Flors.
 They eventually partnered with the City Council of Girona, turning it into the city’s largest international festival.